100 Sights in Stockholm, Sweden (with Map and Images)

 Show sight on map

-The Royal Stables is the name of H.M.
-The King's Royal Stables building, located in the Kusen block at Väpnargatan 1 and Riddargatan 22, next to the Royal Dramatic Theatre in Östermalm in Stockholm.
+The Royal Stables is called H.M.
+The King's Royal Stables, located in the Kusen block at Väpnargatan 1 and Riddargatan 22, next to the Royal Dramatic Theatre in Östermalm in Stockholm.
 The building was inaugurated in 1894 by King Oscar II.
-The Royal Stables are a national monument.
+The Royal Stables are a national listed building.

 Wikipedia: Hovstallet, Väpnargatan (SV), Website